 Internet trolls have long been the bane of social media journalists and content creators, but rarely do the victims of such attacks get a chance to face their opponents eye-to-eye.
 In Ivo Van Art’s Dutch language film The Columnist, this scenario plays out to its most outrageous conclusion in a cautionary tale cut from the same cloth as an episode of Black Mirror.

 Columnist Femke Boot (Katja Herbers; HBO’s Westworld) is at a critical point in her career.
 Not only is she plagued with writer’s block just as her book launch date draws near, but the court of public opinion seems to have turned against her.
-Her lifestyle column normally focuses on such topics as the joys of a soft-boiled egg, but after writing a controversial column decrying Zwarte Piet (a Norwegian cultural custom where people don blackface makeup to dress up for the Feast of St. Nicholas celebration), Femke’s popularity takes a nosedive.
+Her lifestyle column normally focuses on such topics as the joys of a soft-boiled egg, but after writing a controversial column decrying Zwarte Piet (a Dutch cultural custom where people don blackface makeup to dress up for the Feast of St. Nicholas celebration), Femke’s popularity takes a nosedive.
 “People love your columns because they are so familiar, not because you tell them what they should think,” says her agent.
 Her columns begin attracting comments, but not the kind anyone wants.
 Everything from name calling, sexist remarks, and threats of violence appear in the digital public square, and Femke can’t seem to stop herself from scrolling through the abuse in a way that may look all too familiar to any viewer who has cyber-stalked an ex.

 Things reach a turning point when Femke recognizes her next door neighbor as the author of a particularly nasty comment.
 Her initial shock and hurt turn to rage after one too many drinks, and Femke starts on a path of vengeance meant to stop her detractors, one troll at a time.
 Her acts of revenge begin innocently enough, with the destruction of private property, but soon escalate to acts of violence and murder.
 The first such act is so shocking and unexpected — bloodless and done in broad daylight — that viewers may be taken off guard.
 Femke feels immediate satisfaction and relief, and her writer’s block clears, too, but it’s not long before she’s scrolling the comments again, and a new kind of serial killer is born.